• Skip to primary navigation

 Hero Glaomur X switch-gear RHS.web

 A blue symbol blinks on the LCD indicating it has been enabled.
-Maintain the required speed, then press the same button downward to activate it and the speed will be set.
+Maintain the required speed, then press the same button downward to activate it, and the speed will be set.
 The system will then maintain the set speed in the same gear, unless it is deactivated by applying either of the brakes or clasping the clutch lever.
-To resume, press the switch upward.
+To resume, press the switch upwards.
 I tried the feature and feel its usefulness depends on the rider and is more suitable on highways and open roads where holding a steady speed is easier.
-It will particularly appeal to those who enjoy cruising without keeping constant pressure on the throttle.
+It will particularly appeal to those who enjoy cruising without having to keep constant pressure on the throttle.
 In my short tests across all three modes, it functioned reliably, even on uphill and downhill sections to the forts.

 Hero Glamour X corner.web

 Whilst heading towards the forts I rode the motorcycle in the city for a brief time.
-Its light weight and nimble characteristic makes it easy to manoeuvre in traffic and avoid the larger potholes, the smaller ones that I couldn’t avoid were soaked up without any qualms, a sign of a good suspension.
+Its light weight and nimble characteristic makes it easy to manoeuvre in traffic and avoid the larger potholes; the smaller ones that I couldn’t avoid were soaked up without any qualms, the sign of a good suspension.

 Hero Glaomur X rear wheel n shock absrobers.web